aozzy/project-4/README.md

-After completing our MVC I started working on the swap system on the backend using insomnia to trade one item for another.
+After completeing our MVC I started working on the swap system on the backend using insomnia to trade one item for another.
 In the item schema we have owner, comments, offers and sale_item as nested fields.
 The owner field would be used in the swap controller to swap ownership of the item.
-Once the swap had gone through the successful transaction field would increment by one for both parties who had traded items.
+Once the swap had gone through the successfull transction field would increment by one for both parties who had traded items.